-$$T{\rm x} = T_0 - 0.01x$$
+$$T_x = T_0 - 0.01x$$

-- (a) If the submarine starts diving at time zero, and thereafter goes down at a velocity of 0.5 meters/second, draw a table showing the temperature and depth measurements reported at intervals of 100 seconds over the first 500 seconds of travel.
-Show also in the table the error in each temperature reading. - (b) What temperature does the submarine report at a depth of 1000 meters? - 2.19.
-Write down the general differential equation describing the dynamic response of a second-order measuring instrument and state the expressions relating the static sensitivity, undamped natural frequency, and damping ratio to the parameters in this differential equation.
-Sketch the instrument response for cases of heavy damping, critical damping, and light damping and state which of these is the usual target when a second-order instrument is being designed.
+- (a) If the submarine starts diving at time zero, and thereafter goes down at a velocity of 0.5 m/s, draw a table showing the temperature and depth measurements reported at intervals of 100 s over the first 500 s of travel.
+Show also in the table the error in each temperature reading. - (b) What temperature does the submarine report at a depth of 1000 m? - 2.30 Write down the general differential equation describing the dynamic response of a second-order measuring instrument to a step input and state the expressions relating the static sensitivity, undamped natural frequency, and damping ratio to the parameters in this differential equation.
+Sketch the instrument response for the cases of heavy damping, critical damping, and light damping, and state which of these is the usual target when a second-order instrument is being designed.